WNAB

-WNAB (channel 58) is a television station in Nashville, Tennessee, United States, serving as a de facto owned-and-operated station of the digital multicast network Roar.
-It is owned by Tennessee Broadcasting, which maintains an outsourcing agreement with Sinclair Broadcast Group, owner of WZTV (channel 17) and WUXP-TV (channel 30), for the provision of certain services.
-The stations share studios on Mainstream Drive along the Cumberland River; WNAB's transmitter is located along I-24 in Whites Creek.
+WNAB (channel 58) is a television station in Nashville, Tennessee, United States, airing programming from the digital multicast network Roar.
+It is owned by Tennessee Broadcasting and operated by Sinclair Broadcast Group alongside WZTV (channel 17), an affiliate of Fox and The CW, and WUXP-TV (channel 30), an independent station with MyNetworkTV.
+The three stations share studios on Mainstream Drive along the Cumberland River; WNAB's transmitter is located along I-24 in Whites Creek.

 History

 As a WB affiliate

-In 1987, Ruth Payne Carman was awarded a construction permit to build a new television station on channel 58 in Nashville, which took the call letters WNAB.
+In 1987, Ruth Payne Carmen was awarded a construction permit to build a new television station on channel 58 in Nashville, which took the call letters WNAB.
 It would be another eight years before it began broadcasting on November 29, 1995, as the WB affiliate for the Nashville market.
 Prior to WNAB's debut, WB programming was only available on Nashville area cable and satellite providers either through Chicago-based national superstation WGN, or by Cookeville-based WKZX (channel 28, now Ion Television owned-and-operated station WNPX-TV), which served the eastern part of the market.
 Three months after launching the station, Speer Communications, a company founded by Home Shopping Network co-founder Roy Speer, acquired it; it was from Speer's studios in a former Sam's Club building on Dickerson Road in Nashville that the station had launched.

 Offering five hours of live, locally produced programming each weekday, WNAB was quickly a hit among Nashville viewers, although the station lacked cable carriage in many of the suburbs.
 Controversial former Nashville mayor and U.S. congressman Bill Boner hosted an hour-long interview/call-in show, Prime Talk each weeknight.
 Its follow-up, Sports Talk, featured Nashville Banner sportswriter Greg Pogue and popular radio personality George Plaster showing highlights and taking calls about the day's sports action.
 On Friday nights in the fall, Sports Talk was extended by an hour and became Nashville's first television show entirely devoted to high school football scores.
 Since the 1996 season, at least one of Nashville's television stations has continued this tradition.
 Overnight, WNAB also carried MOR Music TV, a Speer-owned home shopping/music network that had moved from St. Petersburg, Florida, to the Nashville facility.